foundry-rs/book/src/zksync-specifics/examples/smart-account.md

         if (to == address(DEPLOYER_SYSTEM_CONTRACT)) {
             uint32 gas = Utils.safeCastToU32(gasleft());

-            // Note, that the deployer contract can only be called
+            // Note that the deployer contract can only be called
             // with a "systemCall" flag.
             SystemContractsCaller.systemCallWithPropagatedRevert(
                 gas,